openimsdk/open-im-server/README.md

 <details>   <summary>Deploying with Docker Compose</summary>

+**🎯 We maintain a separate repository for OpenIM.
+If you wish to use production, please:**

 > docker compose will not be maintained in future versions, but it is still the easiest and most convenient way to organize docker compose deployments into a separate project https://github.com/openim-sigs/openim-docker to maintain.

+**🎯 If your experience is based solely on OpenIM repositories, or source deployments, go ahead:**

 **1. Clone the project**